What is Equine Assisted Psychotherapy (EAP)?

 - Code of Ethics

 Our mental health professional, Caitlin Lowry, LMFT specializes in treating adolescents and adults experiencing symptoms of anxiety, depression, grief and loss, trauma, and difficulty with life transitions.
 Caitlin is experienced in serving at-risk youth and families involved with the child welfare system and centers her treatment from a trauma-informed lens.

 Each equine session has a treatment team consisting of a minimum of one licensed mental health professional, an equine specialist, and of course a horse (or several horses).

-For more information about our team members please click “Meet Our Team” on our menu bar.
+For more information about our team members please click the links under “Meet Our Team” on our menu bar.

 As prey animals in the wild, horses have learned to survive through sensing energy in their fellow herd members and surrounding environment as a way of keeping themselves safe.
 This instinct allows a unique opportunity for therapy services as the horses reflect the client’s internal state even when a client may present something entirely different on the outside.
 They communicate both verbally and non-verbally and have the some of the fastest reaction times of any animal on the planet.
 This allows horses to provide accurate, honest, and immediate feedback.
 Additionally, as large, intelligent, and powerful animals, they provide clients the opportunity to overcome fears and develop confidence that can transfer into other areas in their lives.
 Every horse is also an individual, and, like humans, they have their own unique experiences in this world, personalities, and moods.

 During most sessions the horses are “at liberty.”
 This means that the horses are left loose in the arena or pasture to allow them to simply be themselves.
 This allows horses the opportunity to engage or disengage in session as they please and offers the most genuine experience for connection as they interact with clients and other horses in the space.

 Do we get to ride the horses?